PrismaticPolygon/Bioinformatics3/README.md

 * Heuristic (sub-quadratic) [20]

-Should be called dynprog, dynproglin, and heuralign Signature should be: (alphabet, scoring_matrix, sequence1, sequence2)
+Should be called dynprog, dynproglin, and heuralign.
+Signature should be: (alphabet, scoring_matrix, sequence1, sequence2)

-Return should be a list of the score of the bst local alignment plus two lists of indices, one for each sequence, that realises this score.
+Return should be a list of the score of the best local alignment plus two lists of indices, one for each sequence, that realises this score.

 Marked automatically.